-8 Administration and corporate secretarial fees
+7 Administration and corporate secretarial fees

-Under the terms of the administration agreement dated 05 August 2010, the Company appointed Custom House Global Fund Services Limited as the administrator of the Company.
+Under the terms of the administration agreement dated 05 August 2010 with an effective date of 01 January 2009, the Company appointed Custom House Global Fund Services Limited as the administrator of the Company.

 The Company pays the administrator's fees annually in arrears in the amount of 0.1% of the net asset value of the Company.
-The agreement makes provision for a minimum annual administration fee equal to US\$12,500, which applies from 1 January 2010.
-The agreement makes provision for a minimum annual administration fee equal to US\$12,500.
+The agreement makes provision for a minimum annual administration fee equal to \$12,500, which applies from 1 January 2010.
+There is no minimum fee in respect of the year ended 31 December 2009.